liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 - JSF is the Java EE standard for developing web applications that utilize the Model/View/Controller (MVC) design pattern.
-As a standard, the specification is actively maintained by the JCP and the Oracle reference implementation (Mojarra) has frequent releases.
+As a standard, the specification is actively maintained by the JCP, and the Oracle reference implementation (Mojarra) has frequent releases.
 Software Architects often choose standards like JSF because they are supported by Java EE application server vendors and have a guaranteed service-life according to Service Level Agreements (SLAs).